SteveJustin1963/tec-BOOT-JM/README.md

 # tecBOOT
-Design a simple bootloader for the TEC-1
+Port a bootloader to the TEC-1